Russia's Putin to stand up to Merkel on human rights

 Senior German officials in Berlin said on Thursday a resolution approved last week by German parliamentarians expressing alarm at the state of human rights in Russia broadly reflected Merkel’s stance and that of her government.

-The West condemned Russia’s jailing of members of punk band Pussy Riot for an anti-Putin protest in Moscow’s main cathedral, although the German town of Wittenberg was criticized for nominating the group for a freedom of speech prize in October.

-One senior German official said steps to limit civil society in Russia would be an “important theme”.
+One senior official said steps to limit civil society in Russia would be an “important theme”.

 Critics say such moves include the enactment on Wednesday of legislation broadening the definition of treason which could be used by Putin to try to stifle dissent.